Champions League Streaker Kinsey Wolanski Leaves Little To The Imagination In A Tiny Red Bikini

 Kinsey Wolanski started off the workweek with a sizzling snap.
 On Monday, the fitness model posted a provocative photo on Instagram for her 3.3 million followers to enjoy.
 In the photo, Kinsey, wearing a barely-there red bikini, posed on the edge of an infinity pool.
-The gorgeous background consisted of green foliage, rolling hills, and a beautiful body of water.
+The gorgeous background included green foliage, rolling hills, and a beautiful body of water.

 The Russian-American model looked just as breathtaking as her surroundings.
 The stunner flaunted her long, lean legs and toned abs in her tiny two-piece.
 Her ample cleavage was also on full display.

-Kinsey styled her long blonde hair in tousled waves and opted to wear minimal makeup that subtly enhanced her lovely features.
+Kinsey styled her long, blond hair in tousled waves and opted to wear minimal makeup that subtly enhanced her lovely features.

 Fans quickly flooded the comments section with compliments.